Configuring Django for Local and Production Environments with Dynamic .env Files

 Summary

-files, you gain the flexibility to manage different environments (development, staging, production) more efficiently.
-Each environment can have its own configuration without relying solely on the DEBUG
+By using environment-specific environment variables and .env files, you gain the flexibility to manage different environments (development, staging, production) more efficiently.
+Each environment can have its own configuration without relying solely on the DEBUG flag, which improves clarity and maintainability.

 Env Example